FinOps-Open-Cost-and-Usage-Spec/FOCUS_Spec/specification/columns/servicesubcategory.md

 ## Description

-Further classification of the Service Category for a *service* based on its core function.
+Secondary classification of the Service Category for a *service* based on its core function.

 ## Content Constraints